janet-dev/LevelCoder-WM/README.md

 **Site Actions**

-* Note: The form clears when the user is taken to the *Confirmation* page, but if the *back* button is used, the data will be seen in the form.
-In reality, extra security would be built into the form to prevent this.
-See bug xx.

 When the user selects an active area of the screen, the following results will be seen.

+* The first check to do, after the form submission has taken the user to the *Confirmation* page, is to click or tap the *back* button on the browser (see Bug 10.):
+	 - the user should not be able to use the *back* button
+	 - the user can only visit the other pages by using the navigation

 * On the navigation area of desktop devices:
 	1. Clicking or tapping on the white text *LevelCoder* will